cablehead/ndyg.ca/how-do-you-make-a-living.md

 upfront.
 Benefactors may also gain access to exclusive tools and features, aiding in tech support and community management.

-The core idea is to facilitate the transition to a premium service, supported by a tech-savvy benefactor who covers the initial cost.

 ### The ["Ben Thompson"](https://stratechery.com) business model

 Regularly create compelling content that people are willing to pay a